lgatto/TeachingMaterial/R/viz.md

   *mappings* between variables and *aesthetics* (`aes`), a *geometric object* (`geom`) and a *statistical transformation*
 - Scales control the details of the mapping
-- All components are independant and reusable
+- All components are independent and reusable

 ```r